anionDev/Adame/Reference/usage.md

 #### Description

-This command ensures that the container is not running without modifying anything else.
+This command ensures that the container is not running anymore without modifying anything else.
+This command saves the current state of the Docker-container.
+This command assumes that whenever the docker-container is writing anything into a volume mounted into the docker-container then this is a (part of a) valid state of the application.

 ### applyconfiguration